REGION_ID is an abbreviated code that Google assigns

 For more information, see How Requests are Routed.

-dispatch.yamlfile should reside in the same directory as your Go source code.
+dispatch.yaml file should reside in the same directory as your Go source

-deploy your dispatch file, you must ensure that all the services defined in that
+Before you deploy your dispatch file, you must ensure that all the services

 gcloud app deploy dispatch.yaml

 dispatch.yaml file is